LamakerOfficial/help-center/_posts/falix/general/2021-09-20-account-management.md

 title:  "Account Management"
 categories: Falix
 tags: fxgeneral
+icon: <i class="fa-duotone fa-file-user"></i>
 permalink: /falix/general/account-management/
 ---
 # Your Account
 ## Identifying
-In Falix, we identify accounts by their Discord user ID and/or email.
+In FalixNodes, we identify accounts by their Discord user ID and/or email.

 Click [here](https://support.discord.com/hc/en-us/articles/206346498) to visit a Discord article on information to obtain your Discord user ID.